(Added at v2.1)

 - Prompt to save unsaved edits when form is closed or switched to the next record—Displays a prompt when leaving the attribute page of the current record if there are unsaved edits.

 - Require confirmation when deleting a record—Displays a prompt when deleting a record.

-- Remove feature from selection on save—Option to transition to the next record or back to the Edit Template page when there is only one record.
+- Remove feature from selection on save—Transition to the next record or back to the Edit Template page when there is only one record.